Title: | Minimalist Async Evaluation Framework for R |

 collects the results of a ‘mirai_map’ x

-returns a list.
-This will wait for all asynchronous operations to
+a list.
+This will wait for all asynchronous operations to complete if still

 x[.flat]